tobyzerner/inclusive-sort/README.md

 #### Pointer

-The built-in Pointer sensor responds to [Pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events).
+The `PointerSensor` responds to [Pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events).
 It listens for the `pointerdown` event on activator elements to begin a sorting operation.

 It also sets [`touch-action`](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) to `none` on activator elements to prevent scrolling.
 If your draggable item is part of a scrollable list, you should use a [drag handle](#activators) so that the contents of the list can still be scrolled.